 A Haflinger Horse is defined as:- The progeny of a registered classified Haflinger stallion and a registered classified Haflinger mare and shall conform to the standard description of the World Haflinger Breeding and Sporting Federation.

-The Dalgety Land Company purchased the Haflinger Stallion Narrogal, 5 mares Ditha, Liebkind, Morena, Orsi and Siena as well as 2 fillies Elflein and Gaby from Austria.
-Two of the mares Morena and Siena were bred in Austria and gave birth to the fillies Merinda and Sorena in quarantine in England en route to Australia.
+The Dalgety Land Company imported the first Haflingers from Austria to Australia.
+The stallion Narrogal, and 5 mares, Ditha, Liebkind, Morena, Orsi and Siena as well as 2 fillies Elflein and Gaby were imported.
+Two of the mares Morena and Siena, were bred in Austria and gave birth to the fillies Merinda and Sorena in quarantine in England en route to Australia.

-The Australian Haflinger Horse Breeders Association is a member of the World Haflinger Federation and keeps all registration details and publishes a Studbook each year for horses in Australia and New Zealand.
+The Australian Haflinger Horse Breeders Association is a member of the Haflinger World Breeding and Sports Federation and keeps all registration details while promoting the Haflinger Breed in Australia .
+In July 2013 there are approximately 450 Haflinger horses in Australia .